 The story is still unfolding, so we’re trying to exercise restraint in how we interpret this.
 Until we have more answers, however, it seems like an abuse of power.
 The HHS letter explained why the FDA shouldn’t perpetuate the idea that the government was pending a scheduling of kratom.
 Nevertheless, the FDA continued to promote their agenda.

 At Top Tree Herbs, we are excited about the opportunities this letter brings to the new administration.
 First, the new head of the FDA, whoever that may be, must denounce how the FDA’s has treated kratom consumers.

 Second, the FDA must regulate the kratom market fairly.
 The kratom community is ready and willing to work with the FDA on this initiative.
 We could build a regulatory framework that is consistent with the current guidelines for similar products, such as coffee.

 Ultimately, we wholeheartedly welcome unilateral product safety standards that everyone in the industry must adhere to.
 Our tea goes through many layers of testing to ensure it meets our standards for cleanliness and quality.

-While we do this, our competitors are free to set up shop in the back of a truck stop.
+While we do this, less responsible kratom vendors are free to set up shop in the back of a truck stop.
 They can sell untested kratom in unsanitary conditions.
-And they can get away with such practices because it is an unregulated industry!
+They get away with such practices because it is an unregulated industry!